Optimizing for grades kills passion

 My dad was the first person in our family (a long history of farmers) to make it out of Gujarat, let alone India.
 He worked double shifts at Dunkin Donuts while attending community college night classes to become a mechanical engineer.

 He made it.
-This taught me the importance of education.
+That taught me the importance of education.
 My parents had dreams of me becoming the first doctor in our entire family.

 I carried that hope with me for the next 15 years.
 I obsessed over grades and received instant gratification from my parents when I got As and was punished when I didn’t.